Chandler’s New Book Tackles Prion Pandemic

 There are proven strategies to help avert neurodegenerative disease, including smart nutrition, exercise and prion aversion.
 There is not a cure for prion disease, but smart nutrition can ease the symptoms.
 Smart nutrition also can help you avert neurodegenerative disease.
 Preview and order the eBook now to defend yourself and your family.

-Gary Chandler is a prion expert.
-He is the CEO of Crossbow Communications.
-He also is the founder of Sacred Seedlings and Earth News.
+Gary Chandler is the CEO of Crossbow Communications.
 He is the author of 11 books about health and environmental issues from around the world.
+He also is the author of the Language and Travel Guide To Indonesia.